 Azerbaijan submitted its first NDC to the United Nations Framework Convention on Climate Change (UNFCCC) on the 1st of September 2017.
 It made commitments that "[b]y 2030 the Republic of Azerbaijan targets 35 percent reduction in the level of greenhouse gas emissions compared to 1990/base year as its contribution to the global climate change efforts".
-20At the Conference of the Parties (COP) 26, Azerbaijan announced a 40 percent GHG emission reduction target by 2050.
-21The NDC specified mitigation actions to reduce CO2 and Non-CO2 (methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), Carbon Tetrafluoride (CF4)) emissions from four sectors, including 2
+At the Conference of the Parties (COP) 26, Azerbaijan announced a 40 percent GHG emission reduction target by 2050.The NDC specified mitigation actions to reduce CO2 and Non-CO2 (methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), Carbon Tetrafluoride ( $CF{A}$ )) emissions from four sectors, including energy (oil and gas), residential and commercial, transport, agriculture, waste, and land use, land-use change and forestry (LULUCF).
+The use of alternative and renewable energy resources is also envisaged across all these sectors.
+In the first NDC, while there were no specific adaptation actions, it was stated that Azerbaijan considers "to develop relevant adaptation measures for decreasing or minimizing the losses that may occur at national, local and community levels per sector" to reduce vulnerability from climate change impacts.
+The National Adaptation Plan (NAP) and the Long-Term Low Emission Development Strategy (LT-LEDS) are currently being developed to support the NDC implementation.
+The NAP will set specific and time-bound actions for adaptation priorities, and the LEDS will define new sectoral abatement strategies for 2030 and 2050.23